 My kids especially love making forts out of boxes, and it seems that for them, the smaller and cozier the better.
 While intended for my youngest, this easy-to-construct cardboard playhouse continues to entertain my older boys.
-And I made this house especially with small spaces in mind, because when the kids tire of it, the playhouse collapses down flat for easy storage.

 Turn box on side so the opening is perpedicular to the floor.